Return to Index

 Lifestyle changes can help with general health and maintaining quality of life.

-People with genital herpes need to notify their partner(s) so they can be tested, and if necessary, treated.
-It doesn't mean they have genital herpes, only that they were exposed to it.
+People who are newly diagnosed with genital herpes need to notify their partner(s) so they can be tested, and if necessary, treated.
+It does not mean they have genital herpes, only that they were exposed to it.
 These conversations may be uncomfortable, but are important for your health and the health of your partner.
 Doctors can provide reading material about genital herpes and its complications to pass to your partner.

 Counseling is an integral part of living life with genital herpes.
 Having a lifelong condition can affect all aspects of life.
 Many people with genital herpes feel a range of emotions that can be difficult to manage.